wkumari/draft-vandergaast-edns-client-subnet/README.md

       never forward ECS options specifying other routable addresses that are known not to be served by the query source.

-   o  Authoritative Nameservers consider the ECS option just as a hint
+   o  The ECS option is just a hint to Authoritative Nameservers for
-      to provide better results.
+      customizing results.
 They can decide to ignore the content of the ECS option based on black or white lists, rate limiting mechanisms, or any other logic implemented in the software.

 12. Sending the Option